lmshao/network/README.md

 - Set breakpoints in your event handlers (`OnAccept`, `OnReceive`, etc.)
 - Monitor IOCP worker threads in the debugger
 - Use Visual Studio's diagnostic tools to analyze performance
-- Check the Output window for network library logs
+- Check the Output window for lmnet library logs

 **Windows-specific considerations:**
 - IOCP manager automatically initializes when the first network component starts